Volterra type operators on weighted Dirichlet spaces: Introduction

 \begin{theorem} Suppose that $0<p<q<\infty, -1<\alpha$ and $\mu$ is a positive Borel measure in $\mathbb{D}$, then\\ \phantom{(1)}(1) If $p<\alpha+2$, then $D_{\alpha}^p\subset L^q(d\mu)$ if and only if $\mu$ is a $\frac{q(\alpha+2-p)}{p}$-Carleson measure;\\ \phantom{(1)}(2) If $p=\alpha+2$, then $D_{\alpha}^p\subset L^q(d\mu)$ if and only if there exists a positive constant $C$ such that for all interval $I\subset\partial\mathbb{D}$, it holds that $\mu(S(I))\leq C\left(\log{\frac{1}{|I|}}\right)^{(1/p-1)q}$;\\ \phantom{(1)}(3) If $p>\alpha+2$, then $D_{\alpha}^p\subset L^q(d\mu)$ if and only if $\mu$ is a finite measure. \end{theorem}

 For the case of $p\geq q$, the corresponding characterizations were partly investigated in \cite{GGP,PZ,wu}, where several questions were still open.

-In section~2, we completely characterize the boundedness of Volterra type operators $T_g$ and $S_g$ from the weighted Dirichlet spaces $D_{\alpha}^p$ to $D_{\beta}^q$ ($-1<\alpha,\beta$ and $0<p<q<\infty$), which extend the works by Girela and Pel\'{a}ez in \cite{GP}, where the original characterizations covered only the case $\alpha<p<\alpha+2$\,.
+In section~2, we completely characterize the boundedness of Volterra type operators $T_g$ and $S_g$ from the weighted Dirichlet spaces $D_{\alpha}^p$ to $D_{\beta}^q$ ($-1<\alpha,\beta$ and $0<p<q<\infty$), which extend the works by Girela and Pel\'{a}ez in \cite{GP}, where the original characterizations only covered the case $\alpha<p<\alpha+2$\,.
 In section~3, we investigate the compactness of the Volterra type operators $T_g$ and $S_g$ from $D_{\alpha}^p$ to $D_{\beta}^q$ ($-1<\alpha,\beta$ and $0<p<q<\infty$).
 Finally, in section~4, we investigate the order boundedness of Volterra type operators between weighted Dirichlet spaces.
+Throughout the paper, $C$ will represent a positive constant which may be different at different occurrences.

-\section{Boundedness of Volterra type operators}
+\section{\bf Boundedness of Volterra type operators}

 The Volterra type operator $T_g$ was introduced by Pommerenke \cite{P} to study the exponentials of BMOA functions and in the meantime, he proved that $T_g$ acting on the Hardy-Hilbert space $H^2$ is bounded if and only if $g\in BMOA$\,.
 After his work, Aleman, Siskakis and Cima \cite{AC,AS} studied the boundedness and compactness of $T_g$ on the Hardy space $H^p$, where they showed that $T_g$ is bounded (compact) on $H^p,\ 0<p<\infty$, if and only if $g\in BMOA\ (g\in VMOA)$.
 For the related works, see \cite{LMN}.
-Furthermore, Aleman and Siskakis \cite{AS1} studied the boundedness and compactness of $T_g$ on the Bergman spaces while Galanopoulos et al. \cite{GGP,GP} investigated the boundedness of $T_g$ and $S_g$ on the Dirichlet type spaces, and Xiao \cite{XJ} studied $T_g$ and $S_g$ on $Q_p$ spaces.
+Furthermore, Aleman and Siskakis \cite{AS1} studied the boundedness and compactness of $T_g$ on the Bergman spaces while Galanopoulos et al. \cite{GGP,GP} investigated the boundedness of $T_g$ and $S_g$ on the Dirichlet type spaces, and Xiao \cite{XJ} studied the Volterra type operators on $Q_p$ spaces through the characterizations of the Carleson measures.
+It should be noted that Li, Liu and Lou \cite{LLL} dealt with $T_g$ and $S_g$ operators whose range is the Morrey space and whose domain is either the Hardy space or the Morrey space.